January, the I.BMX.F. - Florida, USA

 in Elite men class - 49

 in Junior men class - 37

 in ATB class - 11

-These plates and more were presented to me (and signed) by the 1st ever World Cup officials and riders in Brighton England, out of respect for getting these pilot series underway.
+These plates and more, were presented to Gerrit Does (and signed) by the 1st. ever World Cup officials and riders in Brighton England, out of respect for getting these pilot series underway.